Girl with a Pearl Earring (film): Reception

 Critical reception of Girl With a Pearl Earring was mostly positive, with reviewers positively emphasizing the film's visuals, musical score, and performances while questioning elements of its story.
 The review aggregator Rotten Tomatoes calculated a 73% approval rating based on 179 reviews, with an average score of 6.90/10.
 The website reported the critical consensus as "visually arresting, but the story could be told with a bit more energy".
-Metacritic assigned the film a weighted average score of 72 out of 100, based on 37 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 72 out of 100, based on 37 critics, indicating "generally favorable" reviews.
 Historian Alex von Tunzelmann, writing for The Guardian, praised the film for its "sumptuous design and incredible Vermeerish appearance" but felt that "it's a bit too much like watching paint dry".
 In The Observer, Philip French referred to the film as "quiet, intelligent and well-acted" and believed that "most people will be impressed by, and carry away in their mind's eye, the film's appearance ...
-[Serra, van Os, and van Strallen] have given the movie a self-conscious beauty".
+[Serra, van Os, and van Straalen] have given the movie a self-conscious beauty".

 The BBC's review, written by Susan Hodgetts, described the film as "a superior British costume drama that expertly mixes art history with romantic fiction", which would appeal to "anyone who likes serious, intelligent drama and gentle erotic tension".
 Hodgetts said that both Firth and Johansson gave "excellent" performances and did "a grand job of expressing feelings and emotions without the use of much dialogue, and the picture is the better for it".
 Elvis Mitchell of The New York Times called the film an "earnest, obvious melodrama with no soul, filled with the longing silences that come after a sigh".
 Mitchell did however laud its cinematography, production design, and musical score, as did the Film Journal International's Erica Abeel.
 Despite praising its visuals, Abeel criticized Girl with a Pearl Earring for being "a chick flick dressed up in Old Master clothes" and for failing "to render Griet's growing artistic sensibility dramatically credible".
 She cited its melodramatic villains as another failing, but concluded that it was "to Johansson's credit that she alone pulls something plausible out of her character".